Board of Directors

 President, Rev. John Thomas

-is an ordained minister of the United Church of Christ.
+Rev. Thomas is an ordained minister of the United Church of Christ.
 From 1999 to 2009 he served as General Minister and President of the United Church of Christ.
 He has also been a pastor of congregations in Connecticut and Pennsylvania, served as the denomination’s national ecumenical officer, and was a member of the faculty of Chicago Theological Seminary.
 Rev. Thomas is retired and lives with his wife, Lydia Veliko, in Hyde Park.
 He is a member of Epiphany United Church of Christ in Chicago.

 Secretary, Arnoldo Fabela

-is the Director of Field Organizing at the Illinois Federation of Teachers (IFT), a state-wide union with 103,000 members.
-He was instrumental in Arise incubating the union at Old Town School of Folk Music, consisting of 250 teaching artists who are now members of IFT Local 909 members.
+Arnoldo is the Director of Field Organizing at the Illinois Federation of Teachers (IFT), a state-wide union with 103,000 members.
+He was instrumental in Arise incubating the union at Old Town School of Folk Music, consisting of 250 teaching artists who are now members of IFT Local 909.
 He has been an organizer in labor, racial, and social justice movements for two decades, working previously with SEIU’s Justice for Janitors and UFCW’s WalMart campaigns.
 Arnoldo is a proud family member with his wife Maria, and children Sofia, Xavier, and Sebastian.

 Treasurer, Rev. Jason W. Coulter

-Brenda Badolla
+Brenda Bedolla

 Guillermo “Gil” Barragan